-As part of our five-year plan, we will challenge the way we work
+As part of our five-year plan, we will challenge the way we work are 'lived' values demonstrated by all our staff, our business will continue to grow and succeed.

 Ensuring that our staff respect and trust each other and demonstrate this every day, in how they behave towards colleagues and our clients, is an essential to forming teams that perform at their optimum.